Boosting Development Velocity: Adapting Software Architecture to Changing Team Dynamics

-They communicate all the time, work on the same code, might be dependent on each other to deploy, and have a lot of inside jokes.
+They communicate all the time, work on the same code, might depend on each other to deploy, and have a lot of inside jokes.

-The communication here is more difficult.
-This team is still working on the same code, but now the overhead of the communication between them will hurt their dev velocity.
+Communication here is more complicated.
+This team is still working on the same code, but now the communication overhead between them will hurt their development velocity.
 This team must adapt and compensate for the new situation they find themselves in.